antifessional/p6-log-zmq/README.md

 ## SYNOPSIS

-Net::Jupyter is a Perl6 Jupyter kernel
+Log::ZMQ is a Perl6 Logger that used zeromq to log ober tcp/ip

 ## Introduction

+The looging is decoupled in a client server architecture.
+The client sends log meesages from the application to a LogCatcher that operates as a server, listening on a tcp port.

 #### Status

-This is in development.
-The only certainty is that the tests pass on my machine.
+In development.
+This is my learning process of perl6 and ZMQ.
+I have a lot to learn so use with care.

 #### Alternatives

 #### Versions

 #### Portability
+  depends on my Net::ZMQ;

 ## Example Code

-## Documentation

-#### Net::Jupyter::Logging  (to be moved to separate rep)

-  The logging framework based on ZMQ.
-Usually a singleton summoned with

-    my $log-system = Logging::logging;

-  but can also be initialized with a desired uri:

-    my $log-system = Logging.new( 'tcp://127.127.8.17:8022' );

-  Methods
-    logger(:prefix)  ; returns a Logger

-#### Net::Jupyter::Logger  (to be moved to separate rep)

-A logger that logs to a ZMQ socket.

-    Example 1 simple:
+#### A
     my $l = Logging::logging.logger;
     $l.log 'an important message';

-    Example 2 less simple:
+#### B
     my $logger = Logging::logging('tcp://78.78.1.7')\
                                 .logger\
                                 .default-level( :warning )\
                                 .domains( < database engine front-end nativecall > )\
                                 .target( 'debug' )\
                                 .format(:json);

-      $logger.log( 'an important message' :critical :front-end );
+  $logger.log( 'a very important message', :critical, :front-end );

+## Documentation

+#### Log::ZMQ::Logging

+  The logging framework based on ZMQ.
+Usually a singleton summoned with

+    my $log-system = Logging::logging;
+    my $log-system = Logging.new( 'tcp://127.127.8.17:8022' );

+    The default uri is 'tcp://127.0.0.1:3999'

+  Methods
+    logger(:prefix)  ; returns a Logger

+#### Log::ZMQ::Logger

+The logger

     Attributes
       prefix;   required
       level; (default level  = warning)